Loading...

 • Observability: step SLOs, offline rate, failure taxonomy.

-Emit per-step latency/accuracy metrics, % time offline, and standardized failure codes.
+Emit per-step latency and accuracy metrics, percentage of time offline, and standardized failure codes.

 • A/B cohorts; callback and close-out KPIs.

-Cohort flags by crew/region; pre-register metrics; track callbacks ↓, close-out mins ↓, warranty approvals ↑.
+Cohort flags by crew or region; pre-register metrics; track callbacks ↓, close-out minutes ↓, and warranty approvals ↑.

 Conclusion & Next Steps